The page has been translated by Gen AI.

 NetBIOS over Tcpip. . . . . . . . : Enabled

-The host name is not reflected with the information entered in the SCP console.
-Through DHCP, IP and DNS servers are configured.
-The DNS server is an internal DNS server provided within SCP, and it is configured to allow integration with other servers within SCP.
+The hostname is not reflected by the information entered in the SCP console.
+IP and DNS server are configured via DHCP.
+The DNS server is an internal DNS server provided within SCP, and it is set up to allow integration with other servers inside SCP.

-After creating the VM, you need to open the ports used by AD in the firewall and Security Group.
+After creating the VM, you must open the ports used by AD in the firewall and Security Group.

 (inbound)